temporalio/documentation/docs/cluster-deployment-guide.md

 Check the [Temporal Server releases](https://github.com/temporalio/temporal/releases) and follow these releases in order.
 You can skip patch versions; use the latest patch of a minor version when upgrading.

-Also be aware that each upgrade requires the History Service to load all Shards and update the Shard metadata, so allow approximately 10 minutes on each version for these processes to complete before upgrading to the next version.
+Also, be aware that each upgrade requires the History Service to load all Shards and update the Shard metadata, so allow approximately 10 minutes on each version for these processes to complete before upgrading to the next version.

 Use one of the upgrade tools to upgrade your database schema to be compatible with the Temporal Server version being upgraded to.